 When women are pregnant we get to hear a lot of advice from other people.
 Much of it is well meaning, some of it is helpful, and other advice doesn’t seem to make a lot of sense.
 Take your prenatals.
-Yes please.
+Yes.
 Bank some sleep now because you won’t sleep much when the baby gets here.
-Hmm, I’m not sure that’s how sleep works.
+I’m pretttty sure that’s not how sleep works.
 I wish I could save a couple of hours in a sleep bank to withdraw when I am about to fall over from fatigue.
 And then there is the advice to build up a freezer stash.

 What exactly is a freezer stash?

 A freezer stash is simply meals that have been prepared and frozen so that the worn out parents to a newborn can defrost and heat up a delicious home cooked meal.

 The advice to build up a freezer stash of food is both well-meaning and helpful, but what if it’s just not possible for you?

 Before Squish was born, our entire freezer space consisted of a small 2.5 cubic foot area at the top of our petite fridge/freezer.
 We did eventually buy a compact deep freezer for our basement but we didn’t have it while I was pregnant.
 Because I had my own catering business/bakery, people assumed I would have weeks of food squirreled away for when we needed it but that wasn’t the case.
 As much as I love to cook, we only had room for a couple of leftover dinners.

 Not everyone is going to be able to build up a freezer stash while they are pregnant.
 Here are some of the many reasons why it might not work for you: